Badminton at the Summer Paralympics: Mixed doubles SL3–SU5

+Mixed doubles SH6

 Competition

 Paralympics badminton consists of a group stage and single-elimination tournament.
 Each match is played to the best of three games.
 Games are up to 21 points.
 Rally scoring is used, meaning a player does not need to be serving to score.
 A player must win by two points or be the first player to 30 points.

 Participating nations

 The following nations have taken part in the badminton competition.
 The numbers in the table indicate the number of competitors sent to that year's Paralympics.